Entryism: Australia

 In Australia, the practice was widespread during the 1950s, when the Communist Party of Australia battled against right-wing Industrial Groups for control of Australian trade unions.
 The 'Groupers' subsequently formed the Democratic Labor Party.
 Today, the practice in Australia is often known as a type of branch stacking.

 In 1985, the Nuclear Disarmament Party was split after accusations that it had been infiltrated by the Socialist Workers Party (SWP), a Trotskyist group.

 In recent times, RSPCA Australia has been described as being the victims of the practice.
 The National Farmers' Federation and Animals Australia have each been accused of infiltrating branches of RSPCA Australia in an attempt to promote opposing policies concerning battery hens, intensive pig farming, and the live export of sheep.

 Since the 2000s, the religious right has practiced entryism into a number of state branches of the Liberal Party of Australia, notably in New South Wales, Western Australia, Queensland and Victoria.
-During the 2022 Victorian State Election one upper house candidate, Renee Heath, was accused of being a part of an entryist plot begun by the Pentecostal church begun by her father, by Catherine Burnett-Wake, who Heath had defeated for pre-selection.
-Heath would later have her position in the Liberal party ended by Matthew Guy, although the move came too late for her to be disendorsed from her near certain victory as the first ranked candidate in her upper house zone, and she was eventually allowed to return to the party after the election and Guy's removal as leader.
+During the 2022 Victorian state election, one upper house candidate, Renee Heath, was accused of being a part of an entryist plot begun by the Pentecostal church begun by her father, by Catherine Burnett-Wake, whom Heath had defeated for pre-selection.
+Heath would later have her position in the Liberal Party ended by Matthew Guy, although the move came too late for her to be disendorsed from her near-certain victory as the first ranked candidate in her upper house zone, and she was eventually allowed to return to the party after the election and Guy's removal as leader.

-In 2018, it was revealed that the NSW National party and its youth wing, the Young Nationals had been infiltrated by the far right with more than 30 members being investigated for alleged links.
+In 2018, it was revealed that the NSW National party and its youth wing, the Young Nationals, had been infiltrated by the far right, with more than 30 members being investigated for alleged links.
 Leader McCormack denounced the infiltration, and several suspected far rightists were expelled from the party and its youth wing.